Cardiac Calcium Screening

 Do I Need A Physician Referral?

-No, a referral is not needed for a Cardiac Calcium Scan.
-However, your physician will need to review the results and decide if further testing or treatment is recommended.
+Yes, a physician's order is needed for a Cardiac Calcium Scan.
+Your physician will review the results and decide if further testing or treatment is recommended.

 What should I expect?